-- Use of the school behaviour policy

-- Referral to parents

-- Referral to the police

-- Referral to social services

-- Referral to another external agency

-- Use of the nurture room for discussion

-- Counselling and support for the individual child/children
+Use of the school behaviour policy Referral to parents Referral to the police Referral to social services Referral to another external support agency Use of the nurture room for discussion Counselling and support for individual children

 A combination of the above might be used.
-Decisions will be based on the immediate and longterm safety of the child involved and the nature and time of the incidents.
-Parental involvement in any discussion is crucial except where the incident is one considered to relate to child protection - in this case the child protection policy should followed and immediate referral made.
+Decisions will be based upon the immediate and long-term safety of the child involved and the nature and time of the incidents.
+Parental involvement in any discussion is crucial except where the incident is one considered to relate to child protection.
+In this case the child protection policy should be followed and immediate referral made.